C-Mierez/NextJS-State/README.md

 Similarly, we define all other properties like `filterAtom` and `filteredPokemonAtom`, which can all be treated independently like normal.

 *However*, we can create ***dependencies*** between these atoms, and these are handled automatically.
 So for `filteredPokemonAtom` we define it as a function whose logic depends on getting other atoms' data, which Jotai understands as a dependency.

+### RxJS

+This last one is an event-driven system.
+We create *subjects* that are actually event streams.

+We create a `pokemon$` stream using `BehaviorSubject` method and then we just push events into it using the `.next()` method.

+To observe de the state we make use of `useObservableState` hook, and then proceed to use the same old *useMemo* from React.